-Compensated absences
+Compensated Absences

-Twelve-month employees earn annual personal leave at a rate of 6.67 hours per month for one month to three years of service; 9 hours per month for three to eight years of service; 12 hours per month for eight to fifteen years of service; and for fifteen years of service and over, 13 hours per month are earned.
-Nine and ten month employees earn annual leave at a rate of 7.11 hours per month of service.
-Hourly employees earn annual personal leave at a rate of 6.67 hours per month for one month to eight years of service; 9 hours per month for eight to fifteen years of service; and for fifteen years and over, 10.5 hours per month.
+Full-time twelve-month employees earn annual personal leave at a rate of 6.67 hours per month for one month to three years of service; 9 hours per month for three to eight years of service; 12 hours per month for eight to fifteen years of service; and for fifteen years of service and over, 13 hours per month are earned.
+Nine- and ten-month employees earn a pro-rated monthly amount based on length of contract.
 There is no requirement that annual leave be taken and there is no maximum accumulation.
 At termination, these employees are paid for up to 240 hours of accumulated personal leave.
-The liability for accrued leave at June 30, 2022 as reported in the Statement of Net Position is \$3,909,672, with \$388,853 of this amount estimated as current.
+The liability for accrued leave at June 30, 2023 as reported in the Statement of Net Position is \$3,795,319, with \$436,324 of this amount estimated as current.

-Classification of revenue
+Classification of Revenue